North Vancouver Senior Health | December 13, 2023

 Research has indicated that the optimal method for managing the disease is through early detection and treatment before significant impairment occurs.
 It is important to schedule routine examinations with an eye care specialist, which include dilation of the pupils.
 For individuals over 40, an exam every two to four years is advised, with annual exams suggested after reaching 55 years of age.
 Those above 50 years old with a family history of glaucoma are recommended to have yearly comprehensive exams.

-Moreover, our seasoned in-home caregivers are carefully chosen based on their quality of being empathetic.
 Our care centers around companionship for seniors.
-This is the kind of care that originates from the soul and allows us to meet our client’s requirements.
+Empathetic care originates from the soul and allows us to meet our client’s requirements.
+The seasoned in-home caregivers employed by Comfort Keepers are carefully chosen based on their empathetic qualities.

-Contact the Comfort Keepers® North Vancouver and West Vancouver office to learn more about our unique service offering.
+Contact the Comfort Keepers® North Vancouver and West Vancouver office at (604) 998-8806 to learn more about our unique in-home care solutions for seniors.

 References: